About MARS (Mount Arrowsmith Rhododendron Society)

 On the Mother’s Day weekend in early May, we organize a Garden Tour of outstanding local gardens which best show the range of gardening opportunities in our area.

 We also support Milner Gardens & Woodland, donating plants and providing volunteer labour for grounds maintenance and development of new gardens.
 Our most recent undertaking was our contribution of species rhododendrons and labour to develop the Grieg Rhododendron Species Garden.

 MARS does not keep any membership fees for the local club.
 All membership fees go to the ARS, and all our activities and expenditures are supported by the fund-raising and volunteer efforts of our members.

 Constitution And Bylaws

-The pink rhododendron at the head of the “At A Glance” column (and the smaller photo of it for section dividers) is ‘Qualicum’s Pride’ (‘Anna’ × ‘Cotton Candy’), a hybrid produced and raised by Lloyd Newcomb at his garden in Snohomish, Washington State.
+The pink rhododendron at the head of the “At A Glance” column (and the smaller photo of it used for section dividers) is ‘Qualicum’s Pride’ (‘Anna’ × ‘Cotton Candy’), a hybrid produced and raised by Lloyd Newcomb at his garden in Snohomish, Washington State.